-Policy ALM18: Protection from Flood Risk
+Policy ALM17: Protection from Flood Risk

-New development in areas at risk of flooding shall be subject to the Flood Risk 'sequential' and 'exception' tests set out in the National Planning Policy Framework.
-Housing development, in particular, will not be permitted in areas identified as flood zones 2 and 3.
+New development in areas at risk of flooding shall be subject to the Flood Risk 'sequential' and 'exception' tests set out in the National Planning Policy Framework and Herefordshire LPCS Policy SD3.
 Where other forms of development are necessary in areas at risk of flooding full and effective mitigation measures must be provided.
 No development will be permitted that will result in increased flood risk to properties elsewhere.